AdobeDocs/stock-api-docs/src/pages/faq/18-fotolia-migration-resources.md

 ### Get a Stock account

 If you are an individual customer, go to the [Plans and Pricing](https://stock.adobe.com/plans) page to sign up for an account.
-Note that if you plan to sell images for print use (e.g., you have a Print on Demand business), you will need to [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BFotolia%5D%20Stock%20API%20question) for additional terms and instructions, and to discuss your volume and use case.
+Note that if you plan to sell images for print use (e.g., you have a Print on Demand business), please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi) to get a quote for a Stock for Enterprise contract.
 If you plan to use assets only for internal use (such as for general marketing and design), then you can choose your plan accordingly.

 If you do not need your own account but need to sign in others using the OAuth model, refer to the [Authorization code workflow](/Stock-Authorization-Code-Workflow.pdf) guide.
-If you have a business need, you may [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BFotolia%5D%20Stock%20API%20question) if you need access to a demo account with dummy credits to test licensing.

 <a id="sign-a-contract"></a>

 ### Sign a contract

-As discussed earlier, if you plan to use Adobe Stock for commercial purposes--especially for selling printed goods--you will need to [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BFotolia%5D%20Stock%20API%20question).
-In many cases, you may need only accept our terms and conditions, and will be ready to begin.
+As discussed earlier, if you plan to use Adobe Stock for commercial purposes--especially for selling printed goods--please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi).

 <a id="build-an-app"></a>